 So that’s where to find Magento developers.
 Now let us discuss how to go about hiring one.

 1. Know Your Design / Development Requirements

-The first step in hiring an excellent Magento freelancer is to know your exact requirements.
+The next step in hiring an excellent Magento freelancer is to know your exact requirements.
 You need to have a clear idea about the whole project along with the necessary skills required to complete this project.